melonwer/melonwer/README.md

 I'm just learning as I go, building things that interest me, and trying to get a little better with every project.

-I like ideas that introduce challenge and sound impossible, but as I learn more they begin to form a path which only question my dedication.
+I like ideas that introduce challenge and sound impossible, but as I learn more they begin to form a path which in the end just question my dedication.

 Most of what I work on is private or closed source, so it won't all show up here.
 This page is just the small part I can share.